papivot/pace-docs/PKS Workload Deployment using Helm.md

 Server: &version.Version{SemVer:"v2.14.1", GitCommit:"5270352a09c7e8b6e8c9593002a73535276507c0", GitTreeState:"clean"}
 ```

-Before installing the Tiller server component, we need to create a service account and give it some elevated provilages.
+Before installing the Tiller server component, we need to create a service account and give it some elevated privileges.
 Use the following yaml -

 ```yaml
 apiVersion: v1